Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ![alt text](/img/qt1.png)

 After this a menu opens where you can specify each item.
-You can add a single api item by clicking on the „Add Item“ button.
+You can add a single API item by clicking on the „Add Item“ button.

 ![alt text](/img/qt10.png ':size=80%x80%')